Prisons and Camps, July 1974 (32.12)

 On 21 February, Vladimir Bukovsky was put in the cell-type premises for three months.

-There he was kept on the regime (hot food every other day) prescribed for the camp punishment prison — an innovation introduced by the administration of Camp 35.
+There he was kept on the regime prescribed for the camp punishment prison (hot food every other day), an innovation introduced by the administration of Camp 35.
 The confinement of Bukovsky in a cell, and his regime there, provoked numerous protests among the prisoners.
-After these protests V. Pavlenkov and Ivan Svetlichny were deprived of visits from their relatives.
+After these protests Vladlen Pavlenkov and Ivan Svetlichny were deprived of visits from their relatives.

-On 9 May, 11 days before his term was up, Bukovsky was released from the cell ‘in connection with building repairs’.
+On 9 May, eleven days before his term was up, Bukovsky was released from the cell “in connection with building repairs”.

 *

-On 12 May political prisoner Pronyuk (CCE 30) was deprived of a meeting with his wife.
+On 12 May political prisoner Yevhen Pronyuk (CCE 30.6) was deprived of a meeting with his wife.

 On 27 May Vladimir Bukovsky, who had been taking part in the hunger strike, was sent to Vladimir Prison for three years.

-A protest about this by M. Landa and A. Levitin (Krasnov) was made public.
+A protest about this by Malva Landa and Anatoly Levitin (Krasnov) was made public.

 *